andsplat/benwfey/README.md

 ##License

-The following directories and their contents are Copyright &copy; Ben W. Fey.
+The following directories and their contents are Copyright &copy; Ben W. Fey, unless otherwise noted.
 You may not use anything (text, images, PDFs, etc.) in these directories without my permission:

 * _Posts/
 * images/